i2p/i2p.www/i2p2www/spec/ssu.rst

 The IV is generated randomly for each packet.
 The encryptedPayload is the encrypted version of the message starting with the flag byte (encrypt-then-MAC).
-The payloadLength used in the MAC is a 2 byte unsigned integer.
+The payloadLength used in the MAC is a 2 byte unsigned integer, big endian.
 Note that protocolVersion is 0, so the exclusive-or is a no-op.
 The macKey is either the introduction key or is constructed from the exchanged DH key (see details below), as specified for each message below.